 Other home remedies

 A good night’s sleep is a treatment that cures a lot of ills.
 Here are some tips to follow before you travel:

-- Rest well before you travel, and don’t start your journey sleep deprived.
+- Rest well before you travel and don’t start your journey sleep deprived.

 - Get a full night of sleep on your first night at the new location.